 The Greatest Showman

-I started my fascination with headshots after shooting my cousin Abdulrahman AlMutawa.
-The blur in the background, combined with the image's confident feel, makes it look cinematic.
-However, it was a dull image, with unflattering lighting around the nose, mainly because I shot it indoors under tungsten lights.
-Back then, I was almost exclusively dependent on natural light.
-I used high ISO, explaining the grain in the image, and I shot it in JPEG and not RAW format.
-I cut off the chin, which created a bad composition.
+My fascination with headshots began when I photographed my cousin, Abdulrahman AlMutawa.
+The blurred background, combined with the confident expression in the image, gives it a cinematic feel.
+However, the overall result was dull due to unflattering lighting around his nose, primarily because I shot indoors under tungsten lights.
+At that time, I relied almost exclusively on natural light.
+I used a high ISO, which explains the image's graininess, and I saved it in JPEG format instead of RAW.
+Additionally, I inadvertently cropped off his chin, resulting in poor composition.
 Here is the image.

 The Gear I Used